 I still consider myself as a European, and will, for the rest of my life, stick to the European Ideal.
 From our shredded nation of island monkeys:

 Europe, I love you.
 I hope this Goodbye will be a See you again (Au revoir, auf Wiedersehen).

-Until the next time I saddle up my high horse, enjoy and good luck.
+My high horse is going out to pasture for a while.
+Until the next time I saddle up him up again, enjoy and good luck.
 I hope you do well.